yuanpinz/blog/about.md

 # About Me

+My name is Yuanpin Zhou.
 I'm a rookie data scientist.
+I like reading and watching movies besides doing research.
+My favorite NBA team is the Golden State Warriors.
+I enjoy Joe Lacob's vision, Steve Kerr's leadership, the selfless and joyful culture, and their beautiful basketball movement.

-This blog is about machine learning, programming and everything else.
+This blog is about machine learning, programming, and everything else.